 Databases and data warehouses do have some similarities, however.
 Besides the fact that they are both repositories for large amounts of data, both can be queried.
 And they both have the ability to store data in tables (although databases only store data in two-dimensional tables; data warehouses contain multidimensional tables with layers of columns and rows).

-On-premise and in the cloud
+Data warehouse: on-premise and in the cloud

 Companies are increasingly moving away from on-premise data warehouses to the cloud, leveraging the cost savings and scalability managed services can provide.
 The architecture of these cloud-enabled data warehouses differs from that of their traditional, on-premise counterparts.